 Elyssa is a licensed clinical social worker in private practice.
 A native Houstonian, Elyssa went to the University of Michigan where she received a BA in psychology and the University of Chicago where she received a masters in Social Work.
 Elyssa worked at various schools, hospitals, and nonprofits providing therapy to children, adolescents, adults, and families.
 Elyssa is passionate about destigmatizing mental health through open conversations, education, and support.
 In her spare time, Elyssa loves baking, traveling, doing creative projects, and playing with her one year old and husband.

-David M. Scott, RJE is the Executive Director and Director of Lifelong Learning at Congregation Beth Israel.
+David M. Scott, RJE is the Director of Lifelong Learning & Engagement at Congregation Beth Israel.
 He has served the congregation full time since January 2014, after practicing law for thirteen years.
 In 2017, he graduated from the Hebrew Union College-Jewish Institute of Religion’s Executive Master’s (EMA) Program with a Master of Arts Degree in Religious Education in 2017 and subsequently received his RJE certification in 2018.
 He also serves as a national Board Member of the Association of Reform Jewish Educators (ARJE).
 David completed his undergraduate studies with a major in Government at the University of Texas at Austin in 1997 followed by a law degree at the University of Houston Law Center in 2001.
 David is also an alumnus in the Wexner Heritage Foundation class of 2006.
 David enjoys music, playing piano, performing magic, and is a licensed hypnotist.
-He also enjoys working with his wife, Rabbi Adrienne Scott, who is Associate Rabbi at Congregation Beth Israel, and they have two children, Beryt (11) and Ezra (8).
+He also enjoys working with his wife, Rabbi Adrienne Scott, who is Associate Rabbi at Congregation Beth Israel, and they have two children, Beryt and Ezra.